jdickey/crypt_ident/README.md

 1. an error ID Symbol, which will also be the value returned by the `#sign_up` method itself;
 2. the `params` passed to the `#sign_up` method;
-3. a {CryptID::Config} instance describing the active configuration values;
+3. a {CryptIdent::Config} instance describing the active configuration values;
 4. a Hash of any other information relevant to the error; this will be documented in the {file:docs/CryptIdent.md API Guide} when relevant, defaulting to an empty Hash otherwise.

 The block associated with the `#sign_up` call (documented as `&on_success` above) will be called *if and only if* the method is successful (and returns a User instance).
 The block **must** accept two parameters:

 1. the User Entity that was created; and
-2. a {CryptID::Config} instance describing the active configuration values.
+2. a {CryptIdent::Config} instance describing the active configuration values.

 These will be further described below: